CalumMagee/logout-timer/README.md

-# Combat Logout Timer
+# Combat Cooldown Timer
-Displays 10 second combat logout timer
+Displays the 10 second timer that prevents logout when being hit in combat